Fourth Year Visual Arts Courses

 Graduating Studio (0,1,20)(0,1,20)(L)

-This is a studio course where students will work under the supervision of an advisor towards the creation of an independent body of artworks.
-That body of work may be created within one medium, such as photography, printmaking, painting or sculpture, or may be approached in a more interdisciplinary manner as agreed upon by the student and their advisor.
-Students in this course will also be required to take VISA 4990, the Graduating Seminar concurrently, which will serve as a wider forum in which their artworks will be considered.
+This is a capstone course in studio-based production.
+Students work under the supervision of an advisor towards the creation of an independent body of artwork appropriate for exhibition.
+Artwork may be created within a single medium or approached in a more interdisciplinary manner as agreed upon by the student and advisor.
+Students pursue research and artistic production at a level expected for independent practice.

 Corequisite: VISA 4990